We started by identifying what we already knew about water and what we wanted to find out.

 Students used water purity testing strips to test the water quality.

-We found that the pH levels between the different sites varied slightly between the sites, although all of our samples fell between the healthy pH range of 6.5 - 8.5.
+The pH levels between the different sites varied slightly between the sites, although all of our samples fell between the healthy pH range of 6.5 - 8.5.

 Our testing showed some variation in general hard water levels - particularly in the Waikato River site.
 Hard water testing shows the presence of minerals such as magnesium and calcium in the water.
 Typically, these minerals are present when water travels through rocks, sand and soil.
 So having a higher hard water result at the Waikato River site isn’t unexpected.
 This sample also took a few days to settle and clear.